JanssenProject/jans/docs/script-catalog/agama/inboundID/README.md

 |`io.jans.inbound.oauth2.AuthzCode`|[link](https://github.com/JanssenProject/jans/raw/main/docs/script-catalog/agama/inboundID/io.jans.inbound.oauth2.AuthzCode)|
 |`io.jans.inbound.oauth2.AuthzCodeWithUserInfo`|[link](https://github.com/JanssenProject/jans/raw/main/docs/script-catalog/agama/inboundID/io.jans.inbound.oauth2.AuthzCodeWithUserInfo)|

-- AuthzCode - *Authorization Code flow*: This flow implements the OAuth 2.0 authorization code grant where client authentication at the token endpoint occurs as described in section 2.3.1 of [RFC 6749](https://www.ietf.org/rfc/rfc6749) (HTTP basic authentication scheme).
+- Authorization Code flow (`io.jans.inbound.oauth2.AuthzCode`): This flow implements the OAuth 2.0 authorization code grant where client authentication at the token endpoint occurs as described in section 2.3.1 of [RFC 6749](https://www.ietf.org/rfc/rfc6749) (HTTP basic authentication scheme).
 In summary, this flow redirects the browser to the external provider's site where the user will enter his credentials, then back at the Janssen redirect URL a `code` is obtained which is employed to issue an access token request.
 The flow returns the token response as received by the provider

-- AuthzCodeWithUserInfo - *Authorization Code flow with userInfo request*: This flow reuses the previous flow and additionally issues a request to a given userInfo URL passing the access token in the HTTP Authorization header.
+- Authorization Code flow with userInfo request (`io.jans.inbound.oauth2.AuthzCodeWithUserInfo`): This flow reuses the previous flow and additionally issues a request to a given userInfo URL passing the access token in the HTTP Authorization header.
 The response obtained (the profile data of the user) is returned in conjuction with the token response of the authorization code flow

 The above means that often, when writing a new flow for a provider, the task boils down to calling the latter flow and returning profile data only.